 - Sleep apnea

-Oxygen therapy is a treatment that provides you with supplemental oxygen.
-Although oxygen therapy is common in the hospital, it can also be used at home.
-There are several devices used for the delivery of oxygen at home: oxygen concentrators, a liquid system or compressed oxygen.
+Oxygen therapy is a treatment that provides you with supplemental, or extra, oxygen.
+Although oxygen therapy may be common in the hospital, it can also be used at home.
+There are several devices used to deliver oxygen at home: oxygen concentrators, a liquid system or compressed oxygen.
 Your healthcare provider will help you choose the equipment that works best for you.
 Oxygen is usually delivered through nasal prongs (an oxygen cannula) or a face mask.
-Oxygen equipment can attach to other medical equipment like CPAP machines and ventilators.
+Oxygen equipment can attach to other medical equipment such as CPAP machines and ventilators.

 Approved by Scientific and Medical Editorial Review Panel.
 Last reviewed June 14, 2017.